liuxinren456852/lag/lastools-patched/bin/lasnoise_README.txt

 >> lasnoise -i tiles_raw\*.laz ^
             -classify_as 31 ^
-            -step 2 - isolated 2 ^
+            -step_xy 1 -step_z 0.2 -isolated 5 ^
             -odir tiles_denoised\ -olaz ^
             -cores 3

-running on whole folder of files on 3 cores where each cell being only 2 by 2 by 2 meters in size and where points that have only two or fewer other points in the 27 cell neighborhood of their surrounding 3 by 3 by 3 grid are considered noise. here points are classified to class 31 instead of being removed.
+running on whole folder of files on 3 cores where each cell being only 1 by 1 by 0.2 meters in size and where points that have only five or fewer other points in the 27 cell neighborhood of their surrounding 3 by 3 by 3 grid are considered noise. here points are classified to class 31 instead of being removed.